MangaD/SIRS-Project/documentation/setup/InstallVMs.md

 ## Create other VMs

+A **VirtualBox linked clone** is a virtual machine whose virtual disk links to another virtual machine's virtual disk and saves only the differences in files and data compared to the **linked** virtual machine.
+This saves disk space on the host computer.

 - On the first VM click `Clone`
 - Select the name you want to give to the new machine
 - MAC Adress Policy: Generate new MAC addresses for all network adapters